Creating a Budget

 Many students underestimate the importance of budgeting.
 Having a realistic budget is critical; it gives you a sense of how much money you will need each month, and prevents you from finding yourself in a situation where you are having financial difficulties in the middle of your term.

 Creating a budget is necessary for all students; Band funding typically is not sufficient to cover the costs of schooling and living expenses.
 This is especially true for students studying in high-cost areas, such as the Lower Mainland.
-First Nations Financial Fitness is a tool to help you help yourself.
-The purpose of sharing the handbook is to provide you (the reader) with information, tools, and resources to help you make informed decisions about your relationship with money.
+First Nations Financial Fitness provides information, tools, and resources which you may find helpful.

 Check out the CanLearn website for a Student Financial Assistance Estimator.
 Even though this is designed for students who are intending to apply for student loans, it has a “needs assessment calculator”, which can give you an idea of how much money you will need.